 - 1 14.5-ounce can fat-free, reduced sodium beef broth

 - 1 10-ounce can mild diced tomatoes and green chilies, undrained (such as mild Ro-Tel)

 - 1 8-ounce can tomato sauce

 - optional toppings and garnishes: thinly sliced green onions, shredded reduced-fat cheese, reduced-fat sour cream

 - Pre-measure all spices (curry powder through chipotle chile pepper), so they're ready to be added together.
 Set aside about 1 teaspoon of spice mixture, reserving it to be added at the end of cooking.
-Preheat a large pot over medium heat.
+Preheat a large pot (I adore my Lodge Dutch Oven) over medium heat.
 Add spices (except 1 reserved teaspoon) all at once and toast for 30 seconds, stirring constantly.

 - Immediately add olive oil and stir briefly.
 Then quickly add sausage, onion, jalapeño, garlic, and ½ teaspoon kosher salt.
 Continue cooking until sausage is no longer pink, stirring to crumble sausage and loosen browned bits from the bottom of the pan, about 8-10 minutes.

 - Add zucchini, green pepper, red pepper, chili beans, broth, diced tomatoes, and tomato sauce, and stir to combine.
 Cover chili and simmer for 45 minutes, stirring occasionally and adjusting heat as needed to maintain a low simmer.